Tuesday, April 30

 SUN PRODUCE COOPERATIVE

 Two years ago, a small group of farmers in Maricopa County found themselves working 80 hours per week, growing delicious and beautiful vegetables, yet barely able to make ends meet.
 Despite this hard work, each farmer’s individual efforts were not enough to sustain their farms and compete with giant, industrial, & conventional operations.
 Seeking support from others, they met and discussed how they could work together to improve the local food system.
 They needed to find a different way to do business, because it’s not sustainable the way it is.
 To be a part of the solution, Sun Produce Cooperative was formed in 2017 to keep small, local farmers on the ground, & transform the local food system in Arizona.
-Sun Produce Cooperative currently sells to Elementary School Districts in Maricopa County and are launching a CSA program in partnership with school PTAs.
+Sun Produce Cooperative currently sells to Elementary School Districts in Maricopa County and is launching a CSA program in partnership with school PTAs.

 Adrienne is a Registered Dietitian Nutritionist and has received numerous national and state recognitions as a nutrition leader.
 She is a social innovator fueled by a passion for advocacy and good food.
 Her career has been dedicated to Prevention work with over a decade of experience working with government, nonprofits, and healthcare groups.
 She excels in facilitating collaborative solutions to complex challenges to shape healthy communities.